A smooth basis for atomistic machine learning: Conclusions

 \section{Conclusions}

-In this paper, we have investigated the use of the LE basis for the expansion of local atomic densities, explained why when this basis is truncated with the eigenvalue criterion $E_{nl}\le E_{\rm max}$ it provides the smoothest possible basis of a given size within a sphere ($\Omega$), and described how this property extends in a natural way to the representation of density correlations of arbitrary order $\nu$ within the relevant hyperspheres $\Omega^{\nu}$.
+In this paper we have investigated the use of the LE basis for the expansion of local atomic densities, explained why this basis, when truncated with the eigenvalue criterion $E_{nl}\le E_{\rm max}$, provides the smoothest possible basis of a given size within a sphere $\Omega$ in the sense of minimising the Rayleigh quotient in Eq.~\ref{eq:rq}, and described how this property extends in a natural way to the representation of density correlations of arbitrary order $\nu$ within the relevant hyperspheres $\Omega^{\nu}$.
 Several of these developments have precedents in the recent atomistic machine learning literature.
-For example, the truncation criterion $E_{nl}\le E_{\rm max}$ leads to the retention of different numbers of radial basis functions in each angular momentum channel $l$, as is increasingly done when using atomic cluster expansion (ACE) descriptors.\cite{doi:10.1021/acs.jctc.1c00647, dusson_2022_atomic} The only difference is that the $E_{nl}\le E_{\rm max}$ criterion tells us exactly how many radial basis functions to retain for each value of $l$, without the need to introduce any further parameters.
-The LE radial basis functions themselves have also been used recently in machine learning, as one of the components of the DimeNet neural network.\cite{klic+20arxiv} However, the smoothness of the functions was only briefly alluded to in the description of DimeNet,\cite{klic+20arxiv} whereas it has been the central focus of the present paper.
+For example, the truncation criterion $E_{nl}\le E_{\rm max}$ leads to the retention of different numbers of radial basis functions in each angular momentum channel $l$, as is increasingly done when using atomic cluster expansion (ACE) descriptors.\cite{doi:10.1021/acs.jctc.1c00647, dusson_2022_atomic} The key difference is that the $E_{nl}\le E_{\rm max}$ criterion tells us exactly how many radial basis functions to retain for each value of $l$, without the need to introduce any further parameters.
+We have also described how an analogous criterion can be used to truncate higher body-order features of the LE basis [see Eq.~\ref{eq:emaxnu}], and provided a scaling argument that shows how to adapt the parameters in this more general truncation scheme to the training set size [$E_{\rm max}(\nu)\propto n_{\rm train}^{2/3\nu}$ -- see Sec.~III.D.3].

 We began by arguing that a smooth basis is desirable for machine learning because it implies a smooth interpolation (and possibly extrapolation) of machine-learned properties to configurations that are not present in the training set.
-Our learning results in Fig.~\ref{fig:nu2learning} and Fig.~\ref{fig:nu3learning} certainly support this argument.
+Our learning results in Figs.~\ref{fig:nu2learning}-- \ref{fig:methane} certainly support this argument.
 In all cases, the LE basis gives results are either comparable to or better than those obtained with data-driven basis sets obtained by optimizing the $L^2$ fit to the density, which we find results in a less uniform sensitivity of the density coefficients to atomic displacements.